Workshop Notes: Shampoo & Conditioner

 Are your workshops accessible?

 We are wheelchair accessible in that there are no steps between the curbside and your Starlite Soap Studio seat, which may be replaced with a wheelchair.
-The Good Planet washroom is of a moderate size, and is not fully wheelchair accessible.
+Starlite Soap Studio's washroom is fully wheelchair accessible.
 Please let us know if we can assist in any way.